Tafari-K/Lofi/README.md

 ![Screenshot of About Section](/documents/about-section.png)
 * Introduction to Lofi Music
-A warm and informative welcome that explains the genre’s purpose: to help users relax, focus, and enhance creativity.
+A warm and informative welcome that explains the genre’s purpose, to help users relax, focus, and enhance creativity.
 * Historical Context
 A brief but engaging history of lofi music, highlighting its evolution from 1950s DIY roots to modern-day lo-fi hip-hop.
 Key influencers such as The Beach Boys, William Berger, J Dilla, Madlib, Nujabes, and MF Doom are mentioned.
 * Visual Storytelling